-According to the American Institute of Certified Public Accountants’s (AICPA) 2015 trends in supply and demand for accounting graduates report, doctoral program enrollment has maintained a fairly steady level of around 1,200 students a year since 2006.
-The report does not track demand for doctoral graduates, but other studies, going back to 2006, reveal a serious and increasing shortage of qualified accounting faculty.
+According to the American Institute of Certified Public Accountants’s (AICPA) 2019 Trends report in supply and demand for accounting graduates report, doctoral program enrollment has maintained a fairly steady level of a couple of decades now.
+The report does not track demand for doctoral graduates, but other studies, other studies reveal a serious and increasing shortage of qualified accounting faculty.

 This crisis is creating great opportunities, however.
 The introduction of non-traditional doctoral programs has opened up the doctorate option to working professionals with online and hybrid class options.
 In turn, business and government have been eager to hire highly-educated experts who can untangle complex economic and financial issues.
 And universities are hungry for accounting faculty to meet undergraduate degree demands.
 If research in accounting is your bag, you’ll find plenty of jobs waiting for you once you complete your doctoral degree program in accounting.

 Career Options for Doctoral Graduates in Accounting

 Positions for PhDs can open up in almost any sector of government.
 You won’t find many positions in the private sector expressly calling for a PhD, but the value of a candidate with the kind of research skills, creativity and depth of thought on the inner workings and applications of accounting that come with earning a doctorate goes beyond the credential itself.
 They can be found working at the Department of Commerce, the United Nations, or at Goldman Sachs.
 Although most people enter doctoral programs with the intention of going into education, there’s no shortage of options for graduates.